 Who knows?
 You might get interested and learn more tricks on how to navigate terminal.

 Terminal app is not that difficult and complicated to find in Mac.
-Here are the different steps on how to open
+Here are the different steps on how to open terminal on Mac in case you needed.

 Via Applications Folder